finos/open-source-readiness/docs/bok/Activities/Level-3/Contribution-Compliance.md

 **Note:** The [Making The Case for Contribution](Making-The-Case) article argues for allowing open source contribution as _controlling the risk profile_ of the organisation.
 In this article we are focusing on how **policy** for open source contribution can be made to dovetail with existing banking policies enshrined in law.

+### Warning

+Creating new policy is likely to take a long time since it involves significant cross-business agreement.

+If you are embarking on building a contribution policy, consider the advice in [Creating-An-OSPO](../Level-2/Creating-An-OSPO) around building a "coalition of the willing".
+You can go one step beyond this and rotate people from out of the compliance team to work with you on setting up the policy.
+People familiar with the existing policies and ways of working will be an advantage to making progress.

+## By Regulation

 <BoxOut title="Accountancy" image="/img/bok/regs/accounting.png" link="../../Regulations/Accounting" linkText="Accounting Regulations">